Bytelion/wordpress-boilerplate/README.md

 * `style.css` Compiled file that represents the `/sass/` folder.
 * `utility.php` Functions to help build out php template files.

+## Browsersync Troubleshooting

+The `gulpfile` runs a browsersync instance based on the `"name"` field within `package.json`.
+Make sure this name points to the path used for your wordpress install.
+If the name is incorrect, everything will continue to work correctly except live reload.

 ## Additional Support

 ### Breadcrumbs